Louise Redknapp: 1995–1997: Naked and Woman in Me

-2002-2016: Music hiatus
+2002–2016: Lil' Lou and music hiatus

-In 2002, Redknapp signed a £1.5 million contract with her manager Oliver Smallman's Positive Records (a division of Universal Music) to record her fourth solo album.
-The album was due for release in 2004 alongside the single "Bounce Back".
+In 2002, Redknapp signed with Positive Records (a division of Universal Music) to record her fourth solo album.
+The album, titled Lil' Lou was due for release in 2004 alongside the double A-side "Pandora's Kiss"/"Don't Give Up", which peaked at number five and raised money for Tickled Pink/Breast Cancer Care.
+Redknapp submitted "about 10 or 12 tracks" for the album to the label.
 However, due to the singer becoming pregnant with her son Charley, the album was never released.
-The only single released from the album was the double A-side "Pandora's Kiss"/"Don't Give Up", which peaked at number five and raised money for Tickled Pink/Breast Cancer Care.
-The unreleased album saw Redknapp work with the likes of Sylvia Bennett Smith and Marc 'M2E' Smith, Mark Hill and Pete Martin.
 The album would also have included Redknapp's first duet with boy band 3rd Wish on the track "Don't Ever Change".
-In the July 2004 edition of FHM magazine, Redknapp was named the "Sexiest Woman of the Decade".